smjcc/ipbarn/README.md

 ## `ipbarn2`

-This works the same as `ipbarn` above, but does not support the `-a` command, and will only succeed when two different animals report the same IP address.
+This works the same as `ipbarn` above, but does not support the `-a` option, and will only succeed when two different animals report the same IP address.

 [1]: https://www.skarnet.org/software/execline/